clvrmktg/clvr/content/bahamas-web-design-services/website-maintenance/index.md

 Our website maintenance services in The Bahamas take the hassle out of keeping your site running smoothly.
 From updates and backups to monitoring and technical support, we handle it all so you can stay focused on your business.
 """

+[intro.image]
+path = "peace-of-mind-website-maintenance-bahamas.jpg"
+alt = "Smiling Bahamian businesswoman sitting comfortably at her desk, using a smartphone with confidence, showing peace of mind knowing her website is maintained and secure."

 # What You Get
 [get]